The MedSeq Project: Integration of Whole Genome Sequencing into Clinical Medicine, (HG006500)

 Delivering a genome sequencing information to physicians

 Our team designed a process to obtain WGS on the patients randomized into those groups, interpret variants and deliver a Genome Report to the patients’ physicians.
 The MedSeq Project Genome Report includes highly penetrant Mendelian mutations, highly penetrant recessive carrier states, pharmacogenomic associations, and blood group.
 In addition, a Cardiac Risk Supplement contains more exploratory genetic information related to cardiovascular disease risk and treatment.
 The Genome Report is delivered to the physician along with patient-entered family history information from the US Surgeon General’s Family History Tool.
 The physician reviews the results from the Genome Report and/or family history assessment with the patient in his or her own clinic.
 Our research team “observes” these interactions via audio recording.
 After the disclosure encounter, the Genome Report is sent to the patient’s electronic medical record using the GeneInsight Clinic® Program through the Partners Laboratory for Molecular Medicine.

 The team designed an educational module for the enrolled physicians to complete prior to disclosing WGS results to their patients.
 The module consists of 2 in-person lectures and 4 hours of online coursework and was accredited by the Partners HealthCare System for a maximum of 6.5 AMA PRA Category 1 Continuing Medical Education Credit(s)™.
 In addition, we created a MedSeq Project Genome Resource Center (GRC), staffed with medical geneticists and genetic counselors, for the physicians to consult regarding their patients’ Genome Report and/or family history information.

 We obtained Institutional Review Board approval in August 2012.
-To date, we have enrolled 10 PCPs, 9 cardiologists, and 200 of their patients.
-33 Genome Reports have been delivered to enrolled physicians and their patients, with many reports in the queue for disclosure.
+We enrolled 11 PCPs, 9 cardiologists, and 202 of their patients.
+All 100 Genome Reports have been delivered to enrolled physicians and their patients.

 This initiative will significantly accelerate the use of genomics in clinical medicine by creating and safely testing novel methods for integrating information from WGS into physicians’ care of patients.